jacebenson/cedar/docs/docs/testing.md

 #### Jest Expect: Type Considerations

-Redwood uses [prisma](https://www.prisma.io/) as an ORM for connecting to different databases like PostgreSQL, MySQL, and many more.
+Cedar uses [prisma](https://www.prisma.io/) as an ORM for connecting to different databases like PostgreSQL, MySQL, and many more.
 The database models are defined in the `schema.prisma` file.
 Prisma schema supports [`model` field scaler types](https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference#model-field-scalar-types) which is used to define the data types for the models properties.

 Due to this, there are some exceptions that can occur while testing your API and UI components.